atlassian/data-center-helm-charts/docs/docs/containers/BAMBOO.md

    See [the entrypoint code][entrypoint.py] for the details of how configuration files are generated.

 * `ATL_ALLOWLIST_SENSITIVE_ENV_VARS`

-    **WARNING:** When using this property, the values to sensitive environment variables will be available in clear text on the host OS.
-As such, this data may be exposed to users or processes running on the host OS.

    Define a comma separated list of environment variables containing keywords 'PASS', 'SECRET' or 'TOKEN' to be ignored by the unset function which is executed in the entrypoint.
 The function uses `^` regex.
 For example, if you set `ATL_ALLOWLIST_SENSITIVE_ENV_VARS="PATH_TO_SECRET_FILE"`, all variables starting with `PATH_TO_SECRET_FILE` will not be unset.

+???+ warning
+    When using this property, the values to sensitive environment variables will be available in clear text on the host OS.
+As such, this data may be exposed to users or processes running on the host OS.

 * `SET_PERMISSIONS` (default: true)

    Define whether to set home directory permissions on startup.
 Set to `false` to disable this behaviour.

 ## File system permissions and user IDs

-By default the Bamboo application runs as the user `bamboo`, with a UID and GID of 2005.
+By default, the Bamboo application runs as the user `bamboo`, with a UID and GID of 2005.
 Bamboo this UID must have write access to the home directory filesystem.
 If for some reason a different UID must be used, there are a number of options available: